Red Dwarf: Back to Earth

 Red Dwarf: Back to Earth (also referred to as Red Dwarf IX) is a three-part miniseries continuation of the British science fiction sitcom Red Dwarf, broadcast on UK television channel Dave between 10 and 12 April 2009 and subsequently released on DVD on 15 June 2009 and on Blu-ray on 31 August 2009.
 It was the first television outing for Red Dwarf in over ten years, and features the characters Rimmer, Cat, Kryten and Lister.
-The storyline involves the characters arriving back on Earth, circa 2009, only to find that they are characters in a television series called "Red Dwarf".
+The storyline involves the characters arriving back on Earth, circa 2009, only to find that they are characters in a television series called Red Dwarf.

 Plot

 "Part One" begins on Red Dwarf, nine years after the events of Series VIII.
-Kochanski (Chloë Annett) is apparently dead, and Holly is out of commission because Lister (Craig Charles) left a bath running in the officers' quarters for nearly nine years and the Skutters still have not finished drying him out.
-The original hologram Rimmer has re-joined the crew after temporarily leaving to become the new Ace Rimmer in series VII, with no explanation of what became of the Series VIII human Rimmer.
+Kochanski (Chloë Annett) is apparently dead, and Holly is out of commission because Lister (Craig Charles) caused a flood and the Skutters are busy drying him out.
+The original hologram Rimmer has re-joined the crew after temporarily leaving to become the new Ace Rimmer in Series VII; there is no explanation of what became of the Series VIII human Rimmer.

-The crew have noted water supplies are low, and discover the cause—a giant squid in their water tank—after they go to investigate.
-After they barely escape from the encounter with their lives, the squid proceeds to vanish, and Katerina Bartikovsky (Sophie Winkleman), a former Red Dwarf science officer, materialises.
-Informing Rimmer (Chris Barrie) he is to be switched off in twenty-four hours, she uses the ship's equipment to analyse the leviathan's DNA and manages to turn a mining laser into a dimension cutter, in the hope of opening up a portal so that Lister can find a mate and restart the human race.
+The crew note that water supplies are low, and discover a giant squid in the water tank when they go to investigate.
+After they escape from the encounter, the squid disappears, and Katerina Bartikovsky (Sophie Winkleman), a former Red Dwarf science officer, materialises.
+Informing Rimmer (Chris Barrie) that he is to be switched off in 24 hours, she uses the ship's equipment to analyse the leviathan's DNA and manages to turn a mining laser into a dimension cutter, in the hope of opening up a portal so that Lister can find a mate and restart the human race.